johnridesabike/bikewalklife/content/posts/2020/12/what-is-a-bicycle-street-the-answer-is-multi-faceted.md

 > Bicycle streets flip the natural hierarchy and make bicyclists the dominant user of the street, while motorists must act as “guests”.

-(As an aside, I take a slight issue with suggesting that motorists are the “natural” dominant street users, and not dominant due to special treatment by the state.
+(As an aside, I take a slight issue with suggesting that motorists are the “natural” dominant street users, and not dominant due to their special treatment by the state.
 “Status quo” may be a more accurate term.)

-It’s a great foundational idea, but the devil is always in the details.
+This is a great foundational idea, but the devil is always in the details.
 What exactly does that mean in practical terms?
 How would a car-centric community create that?
-And _why_ do we want this?
-Which non-believers will surely ask.
+And _why_ do we want this, which non-believers will surely ask.
 Pinder uses the Dutch streets as a starting point, but then goes “beyond Europe” to see how similar concepts fare in North America.

 You can read the entire series here: